vufind-org/learning-vufind-book/source/14-recommendation_modules.rst

 Additional Resources
 ---------------------

-VuFind’s recommendation module wiki page can be found at https://vufind.org/wiki/development:plugins:recommendation_modules.
+VuFind®’s recommendation module wiki page can be found at https://vufind.org/wiki/development:plugins:recommendation_modules.

 Summary
 -------
-Recommendation modules are used by VuFind to display supplemental information that complements search results.
+Recommendation modules are used by VuFind® to display supplemental information that complements search results.
 They are highly configurable, so you can use them to communicate important information specific to certain search backends and/or search handlers.

 Review Questions
 ----------------